flomesh-io/osm-edge-docs/content/en/docs/demos/plugins/plugin_iam_demo.md

 ---
-title: "Extending osm-edge with Plugins"
+title: "Identity and Access Management"
 description: "Adding Identity and Access Management functionality to osm-edge sidecar via Plugins"
 type: docs
-weight: 25
+weight: 1
 ---

 In this demonstration, we will extend the IAM (Identity and Access Management) feature for the service mesh to enhance the security of the service.
 When service A accesses service B, it will carry the obtained token.
 After receiving the request, service B verifies the token through the authentication service, and based on the verification result, decides whether to serve the request or not.